Science

 Program

-The Master's degree is organized into four semesters, each of which represents a progressive specialization.
+The Master's program is organized into four semesters, each of which constitutes a progressive specialization.

-Each semester comprises 30 ECTS and must be taken independently (there is no inter-semester compensation).
+Each semester comprises 30 ECTS credits and must be validated independently (there is no inter-semester compensation).

-To validate each year, you need to validate the 2 semesters separately, and to obtain your diploma, you need to validate both years.
+To validate each year, you must therefore validate the two semesters separately, and to obtain the diploma, you must validate both years.

-In the first year, there is a high degree of mutualization with other Physics Master's courses, in particular with the Phymatech course.
+The first year involves a high degree of overlap with other Master's programs in Physics, particularly the Phymatech program.

 Read more